 However, when going through your checklist, these may not be the first thing that comes to mind.
-But when disaster strikes, you’ll be glad you packed them.
+But when a thunderstorm strikes, you’ll be glad you packed them.
 They’re much safer than candles, so you can place them around your home or campsite for ambient light.
 Also, light is one of the main beneficial factors that you would like to have guaranteed in the middle of an emergency.
 So, having the best light stick for your needs is surely something to consider when it comes to preparing for a possible disaster.
+Especially when it occurs during the dark hours of the day.

 Lightsticks vs. Flashlights

-Flashlights may work great for providing beams of light, but they’re a poor choice for steady low-lighting.
+Flashlights may work great for providing beams of light, but they’re a poor choice for steady low lighting.
 Unlike flashlights, light sticks tolerate severe weather and temperatures and don’t require batteries that may leak or corrode over time.
-Meanwhile, candles are neither windproof nor waterproof, can melt, and can also pose a fire risk.
+Meanwhile, candles are neither windproof nor waterproof, can melt, and can also start a fire.
+It can also cause serious injuries if handled improperly.

 Lightsticks provide great ambient light and can even serve as signal lights when needed.
 You can also store them in the car or with camping gear without fear that they’ll leak or melt.